yunpengn/ToDone/README.md

 - Categorize events <br>
 The user should be able to categorize each event under a specific tag.
 This is good for management and a better display.
 The user can also create customize tags or delete existing tags.<br>

+- Bootstrap <br>
+ToDone is using Bootstrap 3.3.7 by Twitter for pages formatting.

 ## Others